Discrete tenor models for credit risky portfolios driven by time-inhomogeneous L\'evy processes: Pricing of portfolio credit derivatives

-In this section we show how derivative valuation can be facilitated by using appropriate defaultable forward measures.
-We illustrate this procedure by considering a standard instrument for investing in a credit pool, a so-called single tranche CDO.
-A \emph{single tranche CDO} (STCDO) is specified by: \begin{itemize} \item[-] a collection of future dates $T_{1} < T_{2} < \cdots < T_{m}$, \item[-] \emph{lower} and \emph{upper detachment points} $x_{1}<x_{2}$ in $[0,1]$ \item[-] {a fixed spread} $S$. \end{itemize} The STCDO offers premium in exchanges for payments at defaults: the \emph{premium leg} (received by the investor) consists of a series of payments equal to
+The valuation of derivatives can often be facilitated by using appropriate defaultable forward measures.
+We illustrate this by considering a standard instrument for investment in a credit pool, a so-called single tranche CDO.
+A \emph{single tranche CDO} (STCDO) is specified by: \begin{itemize} \item[-] a collection of future dates (tenor dates) $T_{1} < T_{2} < \cdots < T_{m}$, \item[-] \emph{lower} and \emph{upper detachment points} $x_{1}<x_{2}$ in $[0,1]$ \item[-] {a fixed spread} $S$. \end{itemize} The STCDO offers premium in exchanges for payments at defaults: the \emph{premium leg} (received by the investor) consists of a series of payments equal to